 An evening banquet with a well-known speaker tops off the workshop and helps to make this biennial gathering much anticipated among historians of astronomy.

-The Eleventh Biennial History of Astronomy Workshop is scheduled for June 12–16, 2013, at the University of Notre Dame, Indiana, and will include a one-day trip to the Adler Planetarium and Astronomy Museum in Chicago.
+The Twelfth Biennial History of Astronomy Workshop will be held 24-28 June 2015 at the University of Notre Dame, Indiana, including a one-day trip to the Adler Planetarium and Astronomy Museum in Chicago.